Battle of Lanzerath Ridge: German advance

 German infantry began to advance near Losheim before the artillery barrage lifted, preparing to cross the front line as soon as it ended.
 They marched under the glow of massive searchlights, bouncing light off the clouds.
 The armor was located farther back, near Blankenheim, Germany.
-At 8:00, as the sun rose, the American platoon heard explosions and guns around Buchholz Station and Losheimergraben to the east and north where the 3rd and 1st Battalions of the 394th Infantry Division were located.
+At 08:00, as the sun rose, the American platoon heard explosions and guns around Buchholz Station and Losheimergraben to the east and north where the 3rd and 1st Battalions of the 394th Infantry Division were located.
 The 55 soldiers of U.S. 2nd Platoon, Company A, 820th Tank Destroyer Battalion, 14th Cavalry Group was initially ordered south to help protect Manderfeld, but shortly afterwards were redirected to join the active battle near Buchholz Station.
 They withdrew from the village and left without contacting the I&R platoon.
 This left the platoon as the only unit in the sector and without armor support.

 Bouck sent James, Slape and Creger to set up an observation post in a house on the eastern side of the village that had been abandoned by Task Force X. Accompanying them, he spotted in the dawn light a long column of what appeared to be about 500 German troops headed toward them from the east.
 Their distinctive helmet style told Bouck they were Fallschirmjäger, among the best soldiers Germany could field.
 None of his training or experience prepared him for this situation, outnumbered as he was by perhaps 20 to 1.
 Bouck and James scrambled back to the ridge top and the rest of their unit.
-The platoon's telephone land line to 1st Battalion headquarters in Losheimergraben was knocked out, but their SCR-300 radio still worked.
-Bouck reached Regimental headquarters at Hünningen on the radio and requested permission to withdraw and engage in a delaying action.
+The platoon's telephone land line to 1st Battalion headquarters in Losheimergraben had been knocked out, but their SCR-300 radio still worked.
+Bouck reached regimental headquarters at Hünningen on the radio and requested permission to withdraw and engage in a delaying action.
 He was told to "remain in position and reinforcements from the 3rd Battalion will come to support you."